NGONG PING 360

 Tickets can be purchased from the Ngong Ping 360 termini at Tung Chung and Ngong Ping.

-Online ticket reservations giving priority "fast lane" ticket pick-up can be made from one to seven days in advance at;
+Online ticket reservations, allowing visitors to select a specific time slot and giving priority "fast lane" ticket pick-up can be made from one to fourteen days in advance at;

 Pre-dated vouchers can be purchased at MTR Customer Service Centres at Hong Kong Station, Causeway Bay Station, Tsim Sha Tsui Station, Kowloon Tong Station, Hung Hom Station, Mong Kok East Station, Tin Shui Wai Station and Tuen Mun Station or from travel agents.
 These vouchers are redeemable on the valid date at Ngong Ping 360 ticket counters at Tung Chung and Ngong Ping termini.